Brittany Broski: Career

 Tomlinson's collaborative, Studio71-produced podcast with Schauer about Internet oddities, Violating Community Guidelines, premiered in January 2022.
 The two self-financed the podcast and it garnered a cult following before ending in early 2023.
 In 2022, Tomlinson appeared on the Discovery+ series Trixie Motel, hosted by her frequent collaborator Trixie Mattel.
 She launched her podcast, The Broski Report, in May 2023.
-As an advocate for learning throughout every stage of life, Broski often uses the episodes of her podcast The Broski Report to touch on important subjects such as etymology, art history, astronomy, linguistics, consumerism, and critical theory.
-She also uses her platform to discuss politics and world events.
 Its debut episode became the fourth most-streamed podcast episode in the U.S. on Spotify upon release, while its YouTube channel had more than 500 thousand subscribers by November 2023.
 Her monthly, medieval-themed YouTube talk show, Royal Court, premiered in July 2023.
-Broski is a self-proclaimed “Medieval Times kid,” deriving from her family tradition of seeing the live-action medieval-themed entertainment.
-She connects her love of the Middle Ages to Game of Thrones and, through her YouTube show Royal Court, with its ever-present medieval elements and themes.
-She originally drew her inspiration for the show from Sean Evans’ Hot Ones; she appreciates how he can make the celebrity guests feel like real people.
-Her goal in creating Royal Court was to put her celebrity guests in a whimsical and unserious setting in an attempt to make them lean in to the ridiculousness of it all, making her guests wear an array of costume pieces, from hats and capes to swords.
-Both The Broski Report and Royal Court are heavily focused on pop culture and fan culture.[27]
-At the 13th Streamy Awards in August 2023, she was awarded a Creator Honor by Amelia Dimoldenberg.[29]Its debut episode became the fourth most-streamed podcast episode in the U.S. on Spotify upon release, while its YouTube channel had more than 500 thousand subscribers by November 2023.
-Her monthly, medieval-themed YouTube talk show, Royal Court, premiered in July 2023.
+Royal Court has featured a wide variety of celebrity guests including Anne Hathaway, Charli XCX, Sandra Bullock and Elijah Wood.
+Tomlinson has stated that Royal Court was inspired by Sean Evans's interview series Hot Ones.
 Both The Broski Report and Royal Court are heavily focused on pop culture and fan culture.
 At the 13th Streamy Awards in August 2023, she was awarded a Creator Honor by Amelia Dimoldenberg.

-As of 2024, she has more than seven and a half million followers on her main TikTok account, over five and a half million followers on her "secret brittany" TikTok account, and over two million subscribers on her YouTube account.
+As of 2024, she had more than seven and a half million followers on her main TikTok account, over five and a half million followers on her "Secret Brittany" TikTok account, and over two million subscribers on her YouTube account.
 In March 2025, Tomlinson released her first official piece of music, a cover of Harry Styles' 'Adore You'.
 In April, she released her debut single, 'The Sun', described as a "pop rock song dripping with bluegrass guitar and nods to her influences, which include Mumford and Sons, Florence & the Machine, and Hozier" according to CT Jones from Rolling Stone.
+In 2025, Tomlinson was named one of the TIME100 Creators of 2025.

+In March 2026, Tomlinson co-hosted the Vanity Fair Oscar party livestream alongside social media creators including Quenlin Blackwell and Jake Shane.